 Statement: Caffeine causes birth defects in humans.

 Facts: Numerous studies on animals have shown that caffeine can cause birth defects, premature labor, preterm delivery, reduced fertility, and increase the risk of low-birth weight offspring and other reproductive problems.
-There have not been any conclusive studies done on humans though.
-It is still better to play it safe when it comes to inconclusive studies.
+There have not been any conclusive studies done on humans; however, it is still better to play it safe when it comes to inconclusive studies.

 Statement: Caffeine causes infertility.